canizalesjaime/Mth4300_algorithms_and_programming/class_notes/week3/operators_and_control_flow-09_10/readme.md

 2. Compilation and Arguments
 3. Operators
 4. Conditional Statements
-5. Loops
+5. For Loops
-6. Arrays
-7. In class assignments, and resources for further practice
+6. In class assignments

 ## Check Python in Docker!